mrsimoes/hlnsync/README.md

 - Further optimize the sync algorithm, though it has been working well in practice.
 - Support for checking for duplicates by actual content, not just hash.
 - Update target mtimes from source.
-- Allow sorting output, e.g. by name or mtime.
+- Allow more output sorting options, e.g. by name or mtime.
 - Allow config files and maybe store database along with config files in some .lnsync-DDDD directory at the root.

 ## Release Notes

+- Version 0.3.8
+-- Less hashing on `onfirstonly`.
+-- Sort file search output by size.
+-- Adjusted user output levels.
 - Version 0.3.7
 -- Bug fix on reading offline trees.
 -- Change output levels and some messages.